Michael-Sebero/Numerology-Calculator/README.md

 ### Emotional Plane Numbers

-**1** - Direct emotional expression; passionate responses; can be impulsive in emotional matters; prefers to lead in relationships.
+**1** - Direct emotional expression; passionate responses; can be impulsive in emotional matters; prefers to lead in relationships

-**2** - Gentle, sensitive emotional nature; seeks harmony in relationships; may be overly accommodating; values emotional security and partnership.
+**2** - Gentle, sensitive emotional nature; seeks harmony in relationships; may be overly accommodating; values emotional security and partnership

-**3** - Creative emotional expression; optimistic and cheerful; enjoys social interaction; may use humor to deflect serious emotions.
+**3** - Creative emotional expression; optimistic and cheerful; enjoys social interaction; may use humor to deflect serious emotions

-**4** - Steady, reliable emotional responses; prefers traditional approaches to relationships; may struggle with expressing deeper feelings; values emotional stability.
+**4** - Steady, reliable emotional responses; prefers traditional approaches to relationships; may struggle with expressing deeper feelings; values emotional stability

-**5** - Variable emotional nature; enjoys emotional variety and stimulation; may have difficulty with emotional commitment; seeks freedom in relationships.
+**5** - Variable emotional nature; enjoys emotional variety and stimulation; may have difficulty with emotional commitment; seeks freedom in relationships

-**6** - Nurturing, caring emotional nature; puts others' emotional needs first; natural counselor and healer; may become overly involved in others' problems.
+**6** - Nurturing, caring emotional nature; puts others' emotional needs first; natural counselor and healer; may become overly involved in others' problems

-**7** - Deep, introspective emotional nature; may appear emotionally distant; seeks meaningful emotional connections; values emotional privacy and depth.
+**7** - Deep, introspective emotional nature; may appear emotionally distant; seeks meaningful emotional connections; values emotional privacy and depth

-**8** - Controlled emotional expression; may suppress emotions for practical goals; values emotional strength and independence; can be demanding in relationships.
+**8** - Controlled emotional expression; may suppress emotions for practical goals; values emotional strength and independence; can be demanding in relationships

-**9** - Compassionate, universal emotional nature; feels deeply for humanity; may neglect personal emotional needs; seeks emotionally meaningful causes.
+**9** - Compassionate, universal emotional nature; feels deeply for humanity; may neglect personal emotional needs; seeks emotionally meaningful causes

 ### Intuitive Plane Numbers

-**1** - Strong intuitive leadership; receives insights about new directions and opportunities; trusts inner guidance for pioneering efforts.
+**1** - Strong intuitive leadership; receives insights about new directions and opportunities; trusts inner guidance for pioneering efforts

-**2** - Intuitive understanding of others; sensitive to emotional undercurrents; receives guidance about relationships and cooperation.
+**2** - Intuitive understanding of others; sensitive to emotional undercurrents; receives guidance about relationships and cooperation

-**3** - Creative intuitive insights; inspiration for artistic and expressive endeavors; intuitive understanding of communication and beauty.
+**3** - Creative intuitive insights; inspiration for artistic and expressive endeavors; intuitive understanding of communication and beauty

-**4** - Practical intuitive wisdom; insights about building and organizing; intuitive understanding of systems and structures.
+**4** - Practical intuitive wisdom; insights about building and organizing; intuitive understanding of systems and structures

-**5** - Intuitive understanding of freedom and change; receives insights about new experiences and opportunities; adaptable intuitive responses.
+**5** - Intuitive understanding of freedom and change; receives insights about new experiences and opportunities; adaptable intuitive responses

-**6** - Intuitive healing and nurturing abilities; guidance about caring for others; insights about family and community needs.
+**6** - Intuitive healing and nurturing abilities; guidance about caring for others; insights about family and community needs

-**7** - Highly developed intuitive abilities; deep spiritual insights; intuitive understanding of mysteries and hidden truths.
+**7** - Highly developed intuitive abilities; deep spiritual insights; intuitive understanding of mysteries and hidden truths

-**8** - Intuitive business and material insights; guidance about success and achievement; intuitive understanding of power and authority.
+**8** - Intuitive business and material insights; guidance about success and achievement; intuitive understanding of power and authority

-**9** - Universal intuitive wisdom; insights about humanitarian service; intuitive understanding of spiritual and philosophical matters.
+**9** - Universal intuitive wisdom; insights about humanitarian service; intuitive understanding of spiritual and philosophical matters